 Activists from eastern Sudan organised a protest in front of the Public Prosecution in Khartoum, demanding retribution for both the victims of recent violence in eastern Sudan, and the victims of the January 2005 Port Sudan Massacre.

-At the beginning of October, eastern Sudan nazirs blamed the eastern track of the Juba Peace Agreement for the violence in Red Sea state and Kassala in August.
-In October, tribal clashes erupted in Suakin and Port Sudan in Red Sea state between opponents and supporters of the dismissed governor of Kassala, Saleh Ammar.
-The fighting left six people dead and 20 others injured.
+At the beginning of October, eastern Sudan nazirs blamed the Eastern Track of the Juba Peace Agreement for the violence in Red Sea state and Kassala in August.
+In October, tribal clashes erupted in Suakin and Port Sudan in Red Sea state between opponents and supporters of the dismissed Kassala governor The fighting left six people dead and 20 others injured.
 In Kassala town, the police used tear gas to disperse protestors.

 * A nazir is a state-appointed administrative chief of a tribe or clan, according to the Native Administration system in Sudan.